Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Introduction

-In this paper, inspired by stochastic approximation theory in \cite{n2, duchi, n3}, we develop two related classes of stochastic optimization methods for solving above two types of composite optimization problems.
-The problems are considered over a class of time-varying network that has slowly decreasing communication noise effects among nodes in information transmission process.
-We propose distributed stochastic composite mirror descent (DSCMD-N method) for Problem \eqref{problem1}, distributed stochastic composite dual averaging (composite DSCDA-N method) for Problem \eqref{problem2}.
+In this paper, inspired by stochastic approximation theory in \cite{n2, n3}, we develop a class of stochastic optimization method for solving above composite optimization problem.
+The problems are considered over time-varying network that has a class of communication noise effects among nodes in information transmission process.
+We propose distributed stochastic composite mirror descent (DSCMD-N method) for Problem (\eqref{problem1}).
 The convergence results are analyzed in detail.
-Specifically, we are interested in the convergence behavior of the methods under different selections of stepsizes. the expected convergence bound and high probability convergence bound are established respectively.
+Specifically, we are interested in the convergence behavior of the methods under different selections of stepsizes.
+The expected convergence bound and high probability convergence bound are established respectively.
 In what follows, the discussion on selection of stepsizes and corresponding convergence rates are provided.
 Note that, by taking composite regularization function into consideration, this work also extends the former works in same literature to a more general setting.
-For the proposed DSCMD-N, by implementing Bregman divergence instead of former Euclidean distance in works like \cite{n2}, \cite{n3}, the DSCMD-N method extends the projection structure of these methods to more general setting.
+For the proposed DSCMD-N, by implementing Bregman divergence instead of former Euclidean distance in works such as \cite{n2}, \cite{n3}, the DSCMD-N method extends the projection structure of these methods to more general setting.
 Explicit rate $O(\f{1}{\sqrt{T}})$ result is obtained for expected function error for DSCMD-N method under appropriate selection of stepsize.
-For dual averaging type method (known as ''lazy'' mirror descent method), we also propose a DSCDA-N method for noisy setting, the convergence behavior is described by convergence bound in terms of $\aaa_t$ (stepsize for stochastic gradient) and $r_t$ (decreasing rate for noise vector) and some cross terms of them.
-The error bound obtained in this work describes some intrinsic trade-off between the stepsizes $\{\aaa_t\}$ and the slowly decreasing rate $\{r_t\}$ of communication noise.
+The convergence behavior is described by convergence bound in terms of $\aaa_t$ (stepsize for stochastic gradient) and $r_t$ (decaying rate for noise vector) and some cross terms of them.
+The error bound obtained in this work describes some intrinsic trade-off between $\{\aaa_t\}$ and $\{r_t\}$.

-The technical contributions of this paper can be summarized as follows: (1) composite optimization is investigated in time-varying noisy network optimization.
-By taking appropriate regularization terms into consideration, the proposed methods are potentially flexible to reflect certain structure features of the solution of distributed optimization problem.
-In contrast to former work in distributed composite optimization literature (e.g. \cite{discom}), this work allows the objective functions to be nonsmooth.
-Also, the decision space $\huaX$ does not need to be the whole space (unconstrained set), a very special case for optimization issue.
-This fact makes the proposed methods more flexible to handle optimization problems when tough smoothness conditions are added on objective functions and constraint set.
-Also, the methods are convenient for a class of optimization over time-varying network, in contrast to static network.